Code-Institute-Submissions/ms4-siopa-fia/TESTING.md

     ---

 - *I want to be able to view individual product details so I can see exactly what I am buying*
-    - The user simply clicks on the item image and are navgated to the product detail page where there is a non-lengthy description, size and quantity selector box and proceed to their shopping bag from there
+    - The user simply clicks on the item image and are navgated to the product detail page where there is a non-lengthy description, size and quantity selector box and proceed to their shopping bag from there.
-    - The names, categories and price all match the same item selected from the product page
+    - The names, categories and price all match the same item selected from the product page.
     ---

 - *I want to be able to read about the company so that I gain trust and support local business*
     - Should the user wish to find out more about the company's values and origins they can select 'About Us' that is found on the navbar across all pages.
-This page is divided into three sections, About Us, Our Philosophy and Meet the Team where the user can find out all the vital information around siopaFIA
+This page is divided into three sections, About Us, Our Philosophy and Meet the Team where the user can find out all the vital information around siopaFIA.
-    - In addition, they can contact the company via the Contact page should they have any queries
+    - In addition, they can contact the company via the Contact page should they have any queries.
     ---

 - *I want to be able to search for categories of products so that I can find the best-rated/priced products in a specific category*